pixie-io/pixie/src/stirling/docs/profiling.md

 # Profiling Stirling

-As a developer of Stirling, it is often useful to profile Stirling to find performance bottlenecks.
+As a developer of Stirling, it is often useful to profile Stirling to find performance or memory issues.

+## Performance Profiler

 ### Profiling Locally